 Create NextCloud Data Structure

-If you chose to store your data externally, as in the previous step, then you can skip this, otherwise if you are going to use the default storage location you need to run these commands to create the directory and set the permissions.
+If you choose to store your data externally, as in the previous step, you can skip this; otherwise, if you use the default storage location, you need to run these commands to create the directory and set the permissions.

 sudo mkdir -p /var/www/html/nextcloud/data